Unidesk Customer Success Story

 William Woods University: 100% Desktop Virtualization with Unidesk and Tintri

-Unidesk and Tintri are credited with enabling this liberal arts university to achieve 100% desktop virtualization for students, faculty, and staff.View Case study →
+Unidesk and Tintri are the game-changing solutions credited with enabling this liberal arts university to achieve 100% desktop virtualization for students, faculty, and staff.View Case study →

 Hartnell College: Unidesk and Tegile Enabling Campus-Wide Deployment of 2,500 Virtual Desktops